Backpack: Professional use

 Backpacks are a standard part of the load-bearing equipment of soldiers, especially infantry, in most countries, and military-style packs are regularly available to civilians in military surplus stores.
 Well-known examples include the United States ALICE field pack and the British Army PLCE rucksack attachment, both of which are widely available to civilian markets both as actual military surplus (new or used) and as replicas.
 Such packs are often, though not always (e.g. the USMC's ILBE pack), external-frame packs, with the pack itself lashed or pinned to a metal or plastic carrying frame.
 For units that are entering combat situations, packs may be loaded heavily and can weigh in excess of 100 lbs.
 Each soldier may carry extra weapons, ammunition, rations, medical supplies, tents or other shelter material, and extra clothing.

 Many police tactical units, as well as players of military-style combat games such as paintball and airsoft, use these military-style tactical backpacks and webbing for storing gear and ammunition.
-There is also a small but thriving industry devoted to creating historical reproductions of military gear; such companies generally produce period-appropriate uniforms and other gear in addition to backpacks.

 Some more recent military/tactical designs, especially the MOLLE and ILBE packs used by the United States armed forces, are covered with webbing loop attachment points for increased carrying capacity.

-Recently, at least one brand of backpack has been specially designed for professional cooks and culinary students.
-This sort of backpack is meant to safely carry knives, cooking tools, and other miscellaneous equipment such as notebooks, towels, and uniforms.

-Specialist backpacks are used by fire services for wildfire fighting, as well as by rescue services for Search and Rescue.
-These backpacks are generally very modular, allowing the pack to be reconfigured to the users wishes and are designed to load around the wearers hips.
+Specialist backpacks are used by fire services for wildfire fighting and by rescue services for Search and Rescue.
+These backpacks are generally very modular, allowing the pack to be reconfigured to the user’s wishes, and are designed to load around the wearer’s hips.
 They may include features such as sections for water bladders and specially designed pouches, such as those used to carry personal fire shelters.